miage-lille/tennis-kata/doc/00-setup.md

 ### 2nd solution: Remote setup with Gitpod

-**This solution is convenient if you works on old computer or from different computers**
+**This solution is convenient if you work on old computer or from different computers**

 1. Create a https://gitpod.io account
 2. Install gitpod browser extension https://www.gitpod.io/docs/browser-extension